Cervator/KubicArk/README.md

 **Note:** The ARK server or maybe the ark-manager utility doesn't like incomplete config files and will restore a default if something is missing - even client-side entries that make no sense in the context of a headless server.
 If a config file like `GameUserSettings.ini` seems to _reset_ that might be the problem.
 Try to start fresh with a default config file then apply your customizations.

+### Making changes

+Game config changes usually go into one of three main files - the `arkmanager.cfg`, `GameUserSettings.ini`, or `Game.ini`

+For instance with `GameUserSettings.ini` favor leaving a set of boring / default entries in the `GlobalGameUserSettingsCM.yaml` file then add the more interesting values you care about in `OverrideGameUserSettingsCM.yaml` making it easier to see what you've changed and how.
+Although game cluster-wide config settings may be best to leave in the global CM to avoid overlap.

+After initial config and provisioning you can change the CMs either via files or directly, such as via the nice Google Kubernetes Engine dashboard.
+Then simply delete the server pod (not the deployment) via dashboard or eventually using ChatOps.
+The persistent volume survives including the installed game server files, so it may not make an appreciable difference to restart the server (via Ark Manager in a remote shell) or blow it up.
+The deployment will auto-recreate the pod if deleted.

+Note that the `arkmanager.cfg` entries will overwrite anything else, such as the server name.

 ### Gory details

 On initial creating of a game server pod the CMs associated with that pod will be mapped to a projected volume in `/ark/config/` - essentially meaning you'll get files there representing the CMs.
 As part of initialization those files are either copied forward to somewhere else or used for symbolic links.